LPC4/Triton-64/README.md

 }
 ```

-This program showcases variable usage, control flow, function definitions, and recursive function calls.
+This program showcases variable usage, control flow, function definitions, recursive function calls and memory operations.
 After execution, the result (190) is stored in the `a0` register.

 ## System Components